New trailer for The Batman reveals super-intense Robert Pattinson action

-Robert Pattinson packs a punch in the latest trailer for The Batman, unleashed at DC Fandome on Saturday.
-Intense acting and fight scenes make this movie look like possibly the grittiest, most tortured version of the caped crusader to sear the big screen.
+Robert Pattinson packs a punch in the latest trailer for The Batman, unleashed Saturday at DC Fandome.
+Intense acting and fight scenes make this film look like possibly the grittiest, most tortured version of the caped crusader to sear the big screen.

 While chatting with Pattinson and Kravitz at DC Fandome, Reeves said he's currently finishing the film.
 The first trailer for this Batman movie was unveiled at last year's Fandome, but COVID disruption saw the release date pushed back.
 At the moment, it's only set for theaters and won't stream on Warner Bros. streaming service HBO Max for at least 45 days afterward.
 However there are two Batman-adjacent TV spin-off shows in the works for HBO Max, one of which reportedly focuses on the cops of Gotham PD.